 - Palaeolithic Archaeology (Old Stone Age) in Europe and around the world.

 - Neolithic (New Stone Age), Bronze Age and Iron Age Archaeology in Europe and Roman Britain.

 - Medieval, Renaissance and Modern European culture, including 20th century design from North America.

-The department currently has eleven galleries displaying highlights from its collections.
-As well as exhibitions, we are involved in a wide range of research, excavations and publications.
+The department currently has 11 galleries displaying highlights from its collections.
+As well as exhibitions, we're involved in a wide range of research, excavations and publications.
 We also actively communicate with the public through radio, television and digital channels.

 Staff are engaged in helping members of the public with enquiries, the identification of objects and scholarly research.
 An important part of the department's work is connected with finds of Treasure from England and supporting the work of the Portable Antiquities Scheme.

 The Department of Britain, Europe and Prehistory was created in 2003.
 The collection includes some of the earliest objects made by humans two million years ago, with Palaeolithic and Mesolithic material (Old and Middle Stone Age) from Africa, South Asia and Western Europe.
 The Upper Palaeolithic collection from Europe is one of the most important in the world.

 The collection also includes some of the best known prehistoric and Roman material found in Britain, with the Roman collection reflecting all aspects of life in the province of Britannia from the first to the early fifth centuries AD.
 The collection continues chronologically through medieval, Renaissance and modern Europe.